-"Contrary to the opinions of a lot of bookers and promoters down through the years, wrestling fans are not stupid.
+"Contrary to the opinions of many bookers and promoters down through the years, wrestling fans are not stupid.
 Wrestling fans are just as intelligent as any other group of people.
-To treat wrestling fans as if they’re stupid, illiterate, inbred, or whatever is one of the worst mistakes that a booker or promoter can make.
+Treating wrestling fans as stupid, illiterate, inbred, or whatever is one of the worst mistakes a booker or promoter can make.

 "In his book, Inside Out, Ole Anderson was correct when he said corporate America did a lot of damage to the wrestling business.
 It destroyed World Championship Wrestling and put them out of business.
 Some of the credit, however, has to be given to the wrestlers themselves, and the bookers held the door open."

 Hamilton continued, "One of the questions that I am often asked is how the stars of my generation compare to the stars of today.
 It’s really impossible to accurately answer that because this is a different era.
 We’re living in a completely different time and operating under completely different circumstances.

 "To keep it simple, we were better at some things, but today’s wrestlers are doing things that we never dreamed of, and they’re doing those things well.
 Modern professional wrestling will have its own special place in the history of our sport."